HBarker13/process_telescope/README.md

 4. master_flat.py
-Creates a master flat in each filter from the median of the overscan corrected, debiased flat files.
+Creates a master flat in each filter (per night) from the median of the overscan corrected, debiased flat files.
 NOTE: flat frames in each filter were not taken every night.

+Night1 flats: I, R and V band
+Night2 flats: U and B band
+Night 3: B, bessel z and I band

+The two I band master flats (nights 1 and 3) are combined into a single flat.

 5. deflat.py
 Flat-field corrects frames of with the matching filter (from any night).